boldbi/bold-bi-docs/docs/visualizing-data/widget-capabilities.md

 # A Comprehensive Guide to Widget Capabilities

 This table provides a quick and easy way for users to see which features are supported by each widget.
-This can be helpful for users who are trying to decide which widget to use for a particular task.
+It can be helpful for users who are trying to decide which widget to use for a particular task.

 <table id="widget-capabilities-table">
     <thead>